OmarAglan/ArbSh/README.md

 ## Known Issues and Limitations (Current State)

--   Parsing logic is still basic (e.g., no robust handling of quoted pipeline operators, no variable expansion).
+-   Parsing logic is still basic (e.g., only simple variable expansion, rudimentary redirection handling, no complex expression parsing).
--   Pipeline execution is sequential, not concurrent.
+-   Pipeline execution is sequential within statements, not concurrent.
 -   Type conversion in parameter binding is limited.
 -   Error handling is rudimentary.
 -   No Arabic language support (commands or text rendering) is implemented in the C# version yet.